apazzolini/radder/readme.md

 - In Eclipse, import a general existing project located at `/radder`
 - Run the app by expanding the eclipse folder, right clicking on radder.launch --> Run As... --> radder
 - The app is now running at http://localhost:9000

+## NOTE

+Master now uses LDAP to authenticate a user.
+The easiest way to work around this in local development is to set ldapAuthenticated to true in the authentify method in controllers/Security.java after the LDAP check.
+This will make passwords useless but allow local development.